jatchili/minimalist-ripple-client/README.md

 # minimalist-ripple-client

+Fork of https://github.com/jatchili/minimalist-ripple-client with fixed connection

-Access it online here: https://jatchili.github.io/minimalist-ripple-client
+Access it online here: https://ivanludvig.github.io/minimalist-ripple-client

-Or download the code here: https://raw.githubusercontent.com/jatchili/minimalist-ripple-client/master/index.html
+Or download the code here: https://raw.githubusercontent.com/IvanLudvig/minimalist-ripple-client/master/index.html

 **Note: Some users have reported bugs when using this client in Safari.
 Please use a non-Safari browser.**